-Chewy brown rice noodles and two types of crab meat cakes, pork balls, and beef simmer in a luscious broth cooked with greens.
+Banh Da Cua is comprised of chewy brown rice noodles and two types of crab meat cakes, pork balls, and beef simmer in a luscious broth cooked with greens.
 The soup is usually served with a plate of shredded lettuce and perilla leaves.
 Depending on the restaurant or street vendor, you might also get chilis and nuts added to your bowl.
 This is comfort food Hai Phong style, a light and delicious meal that will make your taste buds tingle.

 Nem Cua Be (Crab Spring Roll)

 These square spring rolls are packed with a stuffing of ground crab meat, ground crab tile, lean pork, kohlrabi, carrot, ear mushrooms, bean sprouts, rice paper, vermicelli, and seasonings.
-The rolls are often served alongside rice vermicelli, lettuce, and chopped cucumber as well as a sweet-spicy-salty-sour dipping sauce.
+The rolls are often served alongside rice vermicelli, lettuce, and chopped cucumber, as well as a sweet-spicy-salty-sour dipping sauce.
 For fans of traditional cylindrical Vietnamese spring rolls (nem ran), nem cua be will not disappoint.

 Cool Red Jellyfish Salad